Assessment & Reporting

 - As with attainment, students receive a sub level with their grade.

 - In order to judge the progress your child is making you will need the high expectation charts.
-Please note there is a chart for years 7-11 on 9-1 grades and additional charts for Key Stage 4 students still studying subjects with A*-G or BTEC grades.
+Please note there is a chart for years 7-11 on 9-1 grades and an additional chart for Key Stage 4 students studying BTECs.

 - Check your child’s target from their report; identify which colour line this is in the expectation chart.